-IR Theory and Constructivism
+On to IR and Constructivism

+From such a generalistic and impressionistic construct let us get on to the theory of International Relations- which is one of the most challenging of all intellectual projects undertaken by the human mind.
+The whole exercise is aimed at looking for patterns where they are the most difficult to find.
 Martin Wight once asked himself and others "Why Is There No International Theory?".
-Wight and Butterfield of the English school advocated a heuristic approach which facilitates interplay among contending but interdependent traditions of thought rather than confine to the two broad methodological approaches, i.e., positivist and post-positivist.
+Wight and Butterfield of the English school advocated a heuristic approach which facilitates interplay contending among interdependent traditions of thought rather than confine to the two broad methodological approaches, i.e., positivist and post-positivist.
 Such conceptual eclecticism has also been the marked feature of the social constructivist and universal pragmatist schools as well.

-The school of social constructivism that has evolved in the post-cold war international arena has sought to interpolate competing systems of analyses, in a way that will bridge the hiatus between Quine and Kripke, the Ptolemaic-Aristotlean and the Copernican-Newtonian, neorealistic structural materialism and ideational and 'identitarian' post-structuralism, arrogant "analyticity" and lay essentialism and also fuse the intra-school departures and differences in a creative and 'discursive' continuum, linking up staccato exercises in a brilliant synthetic fusion.
+The school of social constructivism that has evolved in the post-cold war international arena has sought to interpolate competing systems of analyses, in a way that will bridge the hiatus between Quine and Kripke, the Ptolemaic-Aristotlean and the Copernican-Newtonian, neorealistic structural materialism and ideational and 'identitarian' post-structural, arrogant "analyticity" and lay essentialism and also fuse the intra-school departures and differences in a creative and 'discursive' continuum, linking up staccato exercises in a brilliant synthetic fusion.
 This school has aroused tremendous intellectual interest worldwide.
-Scholars like Alexander Wendt, Peter T. Katzenstein, Michael Barnett, Kathryn Sikkink, John Ruggie, Martha Finnemore, Nicholas Onuf, Friedrich Kratochwil and others have, within a relatively short period of time, established constructivism as one of the major schools of thought in the field of IR.
+Scholars like Alexander Wendt, Peter Katzenstein, Michael Barnett, Kathryn Sikkink, John Ruggie, Martha Finnemore, Nicholas Onuf, Friedrich Kratochwil and others have, within a relatively short period of time, established constructivism as one of the major schools of thought in the field of IR.